Duniya Studio is currently operating out of the following locations:

 Jehane's life-long passion for movement, music, and dance of all kinds, as

-well as her appreciation for the arts and cultures of other countries.
+well as her appreciation for the arts and cultures of countries all across the globe.

 as a member of the Enan